 Acknowledgements The authors thank Medical Research Council/Engineering and Physical Sciences Research Council Newcastle Molecular Pathology Node for providing the support for this study.
-We also thank the reviewers for their constructive comments.
+We also thank the reviewers for their constructive comments

-Contributors Biocartis devised the project; LJ managed the project; TS and TM in Aarhus and AL in Newcastle located the CRC samples; Idylla and MassARRAY right for uses related to and lata mining
+Contributors Biocartis devised the project; LJ managed the project; TS and TM in Aarhus and AL in Newcastle located the CRC samples; Idylla and MassARRAY testing was carried out by NewGene; LJ and MP performed the analyses; all authors contributed to the final manuscript.